BrandonCrowther/ratchet-ip/README.md

 # Ratchet IP

-A Docker-based dynamic DNS solution for AWS Route53 that automatically updates your DNS records when your home IP address changes.
+Ratchet-Ip is a Docker-based dynamic DNS solution for AWS Route53 that automatically updates your DNS records when your home IP address changes.

+Is this a good idea?
+Not really.
+Will it violate the terms of service of your ISP?
+Definitely.
+Is it really funny?
+Absolutely.

+## Components

+- A small Terraform module containing:
+  - a single IAM user with permissions scoped to update your hosted zone only.
+- A Docker container containing:
+  - `awscli`
+  - `cron`
+- A bash script to periodically probe your ip address, and update your Route53 hosted zone when it changes.

 ## Features